Perspective Drawing - Using a High Eye Level

-A high eye level in perspective drawing focuses more attention on the middle and distant areas of a picture.
+This lesson illustrates how a high eye level focuses more attention on the middle and distant areas of a picture.

 This is not such a suitable viewpoint for our illustration of ancient ruins, as the foreground objects move outside the picture plane and large areas of the background are empty.
 The eye is naturally pulled towards the horizon as it forms a strong line across the picture.
 This also distracts the viewer from the objects in the foreground.

-If you mouse-over the image to view the colored version, this imbalance in the composition has been corrected with the use of landscape elements in the background.
+If you swipe over our image to view the rendered version, this imbalance in the composition has been corrected with the use of landscape elements in the background.
 The hills are used to break up the horizon and link the background with the foreground.

 GRANT WOOD (1892-1942)